All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Requires dietary restriction No (recommended but not required) Yes (must limit fat to avoid severe GI effects)

 Orlistat produces minimal weight loss and its side effects (oily stools, fecal urgency, gas with oily discharge) are famously unpleasant.
-The only scenarios where orlistat might be preferred are when a patient cannot use injectable medications, has contraindications to GLP-1 agonists, or wants an over-the-counter option.
+The only scenarios where orlistat might be preferred are when a patient can't use injectable medications, has contraindications to GLP-1 agonists, or wants an over-the-counter option.

 Tirzepatide vs. Other Oral Medications